BayAreaMetro/transit-passenger-surveys/instrument/README.md

 ## Onboard-Surveys

 Transit passenger data collection and analysis.
 This document summarizes the data collected in the transit passenger survey.
+A data dictionary of survey variables found in MTC's public release data can be found [here](data_dictionary.md).An example equivalency file that converts vendor survey records to MTC's standard output variables can be found [here](variable_dictionary.md).

 ## Mandatory questions in every operator survey